 Live the Life You’ve Always Wanted

 What others think of you or what other people want you to do doesn’t matter.
-Pursue what feels authentic to you—your hopes, your goals, your dreams.
+Pursue what feels authentic to you—your hopes, goals, and dreams.
 And don’t forget to surround yourself with people who support and love the real “you.”

 The most important thing to realize is that happiness is a choice.
 Fifty percent of your happiness is within your control.
 Start small and do a few things that make you happy each day.